lynkos/algae-detection/docs/manual.md

 > Anyone with network access to the device can see the streams and images!

 > [!NOTE]
+> Once the ESP32-CAM is setup successfully, you don't have to repeat these steps again; just plug in the ESP32-CAM and it's good to go!
+Stream URL remains the same as usual.
+>
 > See <a target="_blank" href="https://github.com/rzeldent/esp32cam-rtsp">this module</a>'s <a target="_blank" href="https://github.com/rzeldent/esp32cam-rtsp/blob/main/README.md">`README.md`</a> for further details on [`streaming`](../src/streaming).
 >
 > To update to latest version, commit and push changes, then run the following command in the terminal: